ninegua/reversi/docs/index.md

 There are a couple things to note:

 - The main backend canister *reversi* is imported just like any other JS library.
-  It can be seen as a proxy that forwards function call to the remote server, receives their replies, and transparently handles necessary authentication, signature signing, data serialization/deserialization, error handling, and so on.
+  It can be seen as a proxy that forwards function call to the remote server, receives their replies, and transparently handles necessary authentication, message signing, data serialization/deserialization, error propagation, and so on.

 - Another *reversi_assets* canister is also imported.
-  I use it in order to fetch necessary assets other than JS and CSS, or what Webpack can pack as source.
+  This is a way to fetch necessary assets that has been packed by [Webpack] when backend canisters are installed.
+  In my case I have a sound file that will be played when a player places a new piece.

 - A *logo* image is also directly imported.
-  This has to be configured in [Webpack] using *url-loader*, which essentially embeds the content of an image as a Base64 string, and use it as an image element.
+  This has to be configured in [Webpack] using *url-loader*, which essentially embeds the content of an image as a Base64 string to be used for an image element.
   Good for small images, but not big ones.

 - The final application is setup using [Mithril] with two routes, */play* and */game*.
-  The latter takes player and opponent names as two parameters.
+  The latter takes the player and opponent names as two parameters.
+  This allows the game screen to be reloaded in browser without interrupting the game.

 ## Loading resources from the assets canister

-This is something I struggled a bit since I was not familiar with loading DOM elements asynchronously in Javascript.
+This is something I struggled a bit since I was not familiar with loading DOM elements asynchronously in JS.

 When *dfx* builds canisters, it also builds a *reversi_assets* canister that basically just packs everything from <i>src/reversi_assets/assets/</i> in it.
-I use it to retrieve the sound file, and play it when a player makes a move.
-It is not as direct as pointing to a mp3 file in the *src* field of a HTML element.
+I use it to retrieve a sound file, but to properly load it is not as direct as putting an URL to a mp3 file in the *src* field of a HTML element.
-But if you are a frontend developer, you may already know how to do this from developing JS apps.
+Here is how I load it (if you are a frontend developer, you may already know this):

-As of writing, my *src/reversi_assets/assets/* contains a single file: *put.mp3* which is a sound effect of putting down a reversi piece.
-Here is how I load it:

 ```javascript
 var putsound = null;